fizzyade/X1Kit/README.md

 iOS 12 or earlier:

 ```swift
 NSBluetoothPeripheralUsageDescription
 ```

-The application should instantiate and instance of the X1Mouse class and the delegate set to receive updates from the mouse,
+The application should instantiate an  instance of the X1Mouse class and set the objects delegate to an object that implements the X1KitMouseDelegate protocol.

 ```swift
 let theMouse = X1Mouse()